 The ScotPHN is hosted by NHS Health Scotland and is accountable to the Directors of Public Health.

 A small team supports the work ScotPHN undertakes:

 - Lead Consultant – Phil Mackie

 - Manager – Ann Conacher

-- Co-ordinators and administration – Rachael Roberts and Emma Scarlett
+- Co-ordinators – Ryan Hughes and Emma Scarlett (currently on Maternity Leave)

 Executive and Advisory Groups

 The Executive and Advisory Groups include representation from key constituencies in public health.
 The chair is usually a Director of Public Health; the current chair is Linda de Caestecker.
 The constituencies and current representatives are available on this page.

 - Scottish Directors of Public Health Group